SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects suspicious aged finger.exe tool execution often used in malware attacks nowadays.
 An attacker can use finger to silently retrieve a command, a script or a payload from a remote server.
 For example, the tool Darkfinger-C2 uses this technique to download files from the C2 channel.

     - **Effort:** intermediate

+??? abstract "Suspicious Headless Web Browser Execution To Download File"

+    Detects a suspicious command used to execute a Chromium-based web browser (Chrome or Edge) using the headless mode, meaning that the browser window wouldn't be visible, and the dump mode to download a file.
+This technique can be used to fingerprint the compromised host, in particular by the Ducktail infostealer.

+    - **Effort:** elementary

 ??? abstract "Suspicious URI Used In A Lazarus Campaign"